serqco/qabstracts/codebook.md

 previous material.
-For example, if the `objective` said "We explore A and B", then A and B are not new when they are mentioned in `result`, but a subconcept B' would be new, even if it is well-known in principle, unless it is the only subconcept of B that we expect to see studied at all.
+For example, if the `objective` said "We explore A and B", then A and B are not new when they are mentioned in `result`, but a subconcept B' would be new (even if it is well-known in principle).

 Now what is an elementary fact?

-!!!
+Decision as of 2022-08-31:
+Everybody tries to develop an idea of this that appears appropriate and then attempts to formulate some coding rules that operationalize the idea.
+Then we discuss those and decide what we are going to use.
+The goal is a definition that promises relevance for quality and a reasonably (if not perfectly) repeatable operationalization.

 ## Codebook: Codes for entire abstracts